CoHousing can be a better way to live for many people.

 I have a vision of a happy future for a lot of people.
 People like people.
 They like to live together, some of them.
 They like the benefits of living together.
 The company, the entertainment, the wisdom, the food.
 The lower cost.

 Now not everyone likes to live with other people, lots of people want to be in the farthest wilderness where noone else can be seen or heard.
-But many people like the supportive and close community.
-It's a natural way for people to live.
+But many people like a supportive and close community.
+It's a natural way for some people to live.

-I've made a sweet living space out of my house in North Seattle.
-It now has six bedrooms and two bathrooms, an outside office space, several gathering areas, two fireplaces, even gardening beds and sort of outdoor room areas, like the side yard under the trees, or the back yard around the fire pit.
+In 2013 I made a sweet co-housing space out of my house, by finishing out the basement.
+It now has six bedrooms and two bathrooms, a backyard heated office, several gathering areas, two fireplaces, even gardening beds and outdoor sitting/gathering areas, like the side yard under the trees, or the back yard around the fire pit.
 It's a nice place for people to be, and to be together, at least I hope it is.

-I made a lease to support the community that I see has come into being at "1210 Haus".
+I made a lease to support the community that I see has come into being there.
 It's a normal lease, most of its terms came from a landlord who rents to UW students.
-But it has some special terms in it.
-It tries to make it easy and safe to substitute new members for departing members, and to extend the term by another year, with rents changing by an independently set rate.
-It aims for community longevity.
+But it has some special terms in it, which make it easy and safe to substitute new members for departing members, and to extend the term by another year, with rents changing by an publicly known, fair rate.
+This lease aims for community longevity.

 How it works from beginning to end